 I am unable to log into Student Login to view my timetableEnsure you are using your correct Username and Password (see: How do I log on to Timetable Wizard above).

-If you are a student on the Lake Macquarie Campus of Avondale College and have not yet been provided with a Username and Password for Student Login, contact Avondale IT Services by phone on 02 4980 2111.
+If you are a student on the Lake Macquarie Campus of Avondale University and have not yet been provided with a Username and Password for Student Login, contact Avondale IT Services by phone on 02 4980 2111.

 If you have a financial encumbrance you will not be able to log into your student account until you gain financial clearance.
 Contact the Student Finance Office (phone 4980 2108 or email [email protected]) if you believe this is the reason you cannot log in.